 Resting his hands on the two diamond-studded armrests, Birbal spoke like an emperor, “This is what God does, O king!
-In an instant, an ordinary mortal like me, born in poor family, gets to be the king where, on the other hand, you, a born king, is dethroned with least resistance.”
+In an instant, an ordinary mortal like me, born into a poor family, gets to be the king whereas, on the other hand, you, a born king, are dethroned with the least resistance.”

-“You’ve proven beyond doubt, Birbal, that the wittiest man on earth serves in Akbar’s court.”
+“You’ve proven beyond a doubt, Birbal, that the wittiest man on earth serves in Akbar’s court.”

 The king rewarded him amply and Birbal was given a royal farewell.

-Leading a virtuous life and a regular practice of meditation can purify anyone.
-Adopting virtues are even more important than meditation or any religious practice.
-Having said that, meditation does strengthen your mind, it makes you more mindful, so that you can stand up to your principles in the face of temptations (and there will be many).
-But, my focus today is not meditation.
-Instead, it is humility, for, humility is the seed of divinity.
+Leading a virtuous life and following a regular practice of meditation can purify anyone.
+Adopting virtues is even more important than meditation or any religious practice.
+Having said that, meditation does strengthen your mind, it makes you more mindful so that you can stand up to your principles in the face of temptations (and there will be many).
+But, my focus today is not on meditation.
+Instead, it is on humility, for, humility is the seed of divinity.

 The bishop in attendance sees the extraordinary humility and devotional sentiment of the archbishop.
 Overwhelmed with love for God, he too runs to the altar yelling, “Lord, I’m nobody!
 I’m nobody, Lord!”